joda01/imagec-doc/docs/starting/first_steps.md

 The following tutorial will provide an overview of the fundamental concepts and functions of ImageC, offering guidance on the initial steps required for effective utilization of the software.
 The tutorial will demonstrate the following:

-- ImageC Welcome window
 - Creating a new project
+- Defining clusters and classes
-- Adding channels
+- Adding pipelines
 - Starting an analyzes
 - Open analyzes results
 - Export results